backdrop-contrib/domain/README.txt

 ----
 6.5   Warnings

-Node access in Drupal is a permissive system.
+Node access in Backdrop is a permissive system.
 Once a grant has been issued, it cannot be revoked.
 As a result, it is possible for multiple editors to be able to edit or delete a single node.
 Here's the use case:

   - Node 10 (a book page) is assigned to one.example.com and three.example.com
   - User A is an editor for one.example.com.